Blogpost updated on April 9th 2025. Trying to get some confusion out of the way for those administrators coming from VMware š

 The following screen will appear.
 Select: Update Guest OS from

-You need to choose the version you new version will be based on.
+You need to choose the version your new version will be based on.
 In my case I only have 1 version so I will use that one.

 This screen shows, which will help you what to do next.
 Click on Proceed.

 An new, temporary, virtual machine is deployed.
-You can use that one to updated the required software (or you monthly windows updates).
+You can use that one to updated the required software (or your monthly windows updates).
 Click on the Close button.

-When you are done updating the software, shutdown the machine and do back into the template.
-(You can reboot the temporary virtual machine if needed for the updates.)
-You will have a new options in the action menu named: Complete Guest OS update.
+When you are done updating the software, Windows or other stuff rerun sysprep and let the Windows shutdown.
+(You can reboot the temporary virtual machine if needed for the updates.
+But always run sysprep as last step to shut it down) You will have a new option in the action menu named: Complete Guest OS update.
 Select this.

 Give the new version and name and fill in the change notes.
 Select: Yes, set this new version as active.
 To make it directly available for deployment.
 Click on “Complete Update”